 This is an unusual study in several ways.
 One positive feature is that it’s larger than most at 761 people.
 Also, subjects are from a nationally representative group.
 That is, it’s not just people who are getting therapy for grief or participating in online survivor support groups.
-Those are desirable study features and increase the likelihood that the findings accurately represent reality.
+Those are desirable study features and increase the likelihood that the findings describe what most people can probably expect.

 As previously noted, the study was published in 2006.
 And the data it’s based on was collected 20 years earlier.
-That’s pretty unusual.
+That’s highly unusual.
 Here’s what happened:

 In 1986 for another study some researchers surveyed 3,600 Americans from a nationally representative sample.
 This 1986 survey wasn’t focused on bereavement grief.
 During interviews averaging 86 minutes researchers asked people mostly about productivity, stress and overall health.
 However, some questions also covered whether and when people had been widowed and how they coped.